filbeam/contracts/DEPLOYMENT.md

 ### Alternative: Data Migration

-If accumulated usage cannot be settled naturally, consider implementing a migration utility in v2 contract:
+If accumulated usage cannot be settled naturally, consider implementing a migration utility in v2 contract which would allow us to migrate the usage amounts calculated under the different rate:

 ```solidity
 // Add to FilBeamOperator v2